Azure/eno/docs/reconciliation.md

   ```
   > ⚠️ Changes to composition metadata (without changing the spec) will not trigger a re-evaluation of the filter.

-The flags stack up and are not mutually excluive i.e. A resource filter will only be evaluated against resources whose Composition match the label selector, which in turn is only evaluated against Compositions in the selected namespace.
+The flags stack up and are not mutually exclusive i.e. A resource filter will only be evaluated against resources whose Composition match the label selector, which in turn is only evaluated against Compositions in the selected namespace.
 ## Advanced Concepts

 - [Overrides](./overrides.md)